eggborne/language-suggester/README.md

 ## Known Bugs

-Form can be submitted with incomplete answers
+* Form can be submitted with incomplete answers
+* Wing Dings font not working on mobile Chrome

 ## Legal